Jeevan-Ti/RobotManipulator/index.md

 <p align="justify"> &emsp; Nothing felt more cool and interesting than designing a full control panel GUI using LabVIEW at that time.
 Later I implemented fully autonomous Robot Manipulator, solving the inverse kinematic equations with the basic trignometry I learnt during high school, but not DH Parameters (I learnt about them later).
 Enough of anecdotes now I think, let me do some technical now. </p>

 ## Technical details
-A [friend](https://www.linkedin.com/in/vinaykumarreddykomma/) of mine later designed this 3D 3R-manipulator for an automatic soil mapping project, which use the same skeleton as the first arm design in the club.
+A <a href="https://www.linkedin.com/in/vinaykumarreddykomma/" target="_blank">friend</a> of mine later designed this 3D 3R-manipulator for an automatic soil mapping project, which use the same skeleton as the first arm design in the club.
 So for easier understanding I am showing it here: <br> <br>

 ![20210727_130156](https://user-images.githubusercontent.com/49190581/127200899-f5317628-6345-4f21-9465-e68cfa2b8640.gif)